- B.A., Drew University

 - Schaffner, L.C.
 1990.
 Small-scale organism distributions and patterns of species diversity: evidence for positive interactions in an estuarine benthic community.
 Marine Ecology Prog.
 Ser.
 61: 107-117.

 Itchika Sivaipram, Ph.D.
-Recruitment processes of estuarine decapods.
+Settlement processes of estuarine decapods.

 Past Students and Post-docs